-Credits toward a degree may be earned through a variety of formats.
+Credits toward a degree may be earned through a variety of formats other than the successful completion of courses while in residence at Garrett.
 College credits are assigned based upon an established assessment process that validates attainment of learning outcomes established for equivalent courses.
 Students seeking alternative credits must be enrolled at GC at the time of request.
-In most cases, a fee is assessed for the application of alternative credits to the transcript.
+In most cases, additional fees will apply.

 Each source of alternative credit may be limited to a maximum number of credits that may be applied toward a degree or the courses to which they may be applied.
-A maximum of 36 credits from non-residential sources (alternative credit and transfer credits combined) may be applied to a Garrett College Associate Degree.
+A maximum of 45 credits from non-residential sources (alternative credit and transfer credits combined) may be applied to a Garrett College associate degree.

 Students enrolled in a degree program may request course equivalency credit be granted for certain military experiences as recommended by the American Council on Education (ACE).
 Courses appropriate to Garrett’s curriculum and applicable to the student’s major program of study may be accepted, at no charge to the student.
-A maximum of 36 non-residential credits, including transfer and alternative credits may be applied to an Associate Degree.
+A maximum of 45 non-residential credits, including transfer and alternative credits may be applied to an associate degree.